-I knew that minimalism would be good for me, I knew I was unhappy and I needed to make a change, and I could clearly see the benefits of becoming a minimalist … but it was really difficult to
+I knew that a minimalist lifestyle would be good for me, I knew I was unhappy and I needed to make a change, and I could clearly see the benefits of becoming a minimalist … but it was really difficult to

 get started stay motivated.
 One day I’d get a crazy burst of energy and clear bags of clutter, but then the next weekend I’d go on a mindless shopping spree.
 It was a case of one step forward and two steps back and I struggled to make sustainable change.

 So how did I eventually break the cycle and start moving forward on my minimalist journey?

 I realised minimalism is not about decluttering, just like a healthy lifestyle is not about dieting.
 Of course, owning fewer things is part of minimalism, but binge decluttering without fundamentally changing your mindset is like crash dieting – it doesn’t last and ‘stuff’ will creep back into your life (spoken from personal experience!!)

 Real change started when I stopped thinking about minimalism in terms of what I couldn’t have (a mindset that relies on willpower) and switched to thinking of it as an intentional choice to have more of what really matters.